HouseTrip/guidelines/ruby.md

 * Avoid public accessors unless necessary for your class to be usable.
   More than a couple of accessors is a smell your class is exposing too much.

 * Avoid referencing instance variables directly.
-Prefer an accessor: it makes the object easier to use in tests, and its implementation becomes less brittle, as it makes it easier to achieve a bahavioural change.
+Prefer an accessor: it makes the object easier to use in tests, and its implementation becomes less brittle, as it makes it easier to achieve a behavioural change.

 * Keep the accessor private unless a public one is needed.